 Great Blue Heron Catches Two Crayfish

 Great Blue Herons are the largest herons in North America.
-They can grow up to 4 feet tall and have a wingspan of up to 7 feet.
-They are blue-gray in color with a long, thin neck and a sharp bill.
-Great Blue Herons are found in wetlands all over North America.
-They eat a variety of fish, frogs, snakes, and small mammals.
+They can reach up to 4 feet tall, with a wingspan of up to 7 feet.
+Their blue-gray feathers, long neck, and sharp bill make them easy to recognize.
+They live in wetlands across the continent, hunting fish, frogs, snakes, and small mammals.

 4 thoughts on “Great Blue Heron Catches Two Crayfish”